Arne Slot salutes Liverpool character after yet another late show in dramatic win over Atletico Madrid in Champions League

 Alexander Isak was given his first start of the season; Diego Simeone was shown a red card after an exchange with a fan after Liverpool scored a late winner; Atleti boss hopes Liverpool take action against the fan and says: "I insulted him, but it was 90 minutes of being insulted"

-Arne Slot was high in his praise of British record £125m signing Alexander Isak after he made his Liverpool debut in their late 3-2 win against Atletico Madrid on Wednesday.
+Arne Slot was left surprised by Alexander Isak's fitness after he made his Liverpool debut in their late 3-2 win against Atletico Madrid on Wednesday, but the Reds boss wouldn't confirm whether the striker would start against Everton in the Merseyside derby on Saturday.

-The striker started as the Premier League champions let slip a two-goal lead after efforts from Andy Robertson and Mo Salah were cancelled out by Marcos Llorente's double before Virgil van Dijk headed home in the second minute of added time.
+The £125m British record signing was handed his first start for Liverpool as the Premier League champions let slip a two-goal lead after efforts from Andy Robertson and Mo Salah were cancelled out by Marcos Llorente's double, before Virgil van Dijk headed home in the second minute of added time.

-Isak did not play a part in Newcastle's summer preparations or start to the season as he sought a move to Anfield.
+In a disrupted pre-season, Isak did not play a part in Newcastle's summer preparations as he sought a move to Anfield.

 - Liverpool 3-2 Atletico Madrid - Match report